JacktheLander/Job-Manager/NativePlants/README.md

 ## What CreatePages.py Does

-This script is a simple static‑site generator that turns your tabular plant data into individual, styled HTML pages.
+This script is a static‑site generator that turns your tabular plant data extracted from a google doc into individual, styled HTML pages.
 Here’s a high‑level overview:

 ### 1. Load the Data
 - Reads a TSV file (`PlantContent.tsv`) into a Pandas DataFrame.